 Designing Print on Demand Hats That People Actually Buy

-The Embroidery Constraint
+The Embroidery Design Constraints

 Embroidery machines work with thread, not ink.
 That means:

-- Max 1-3 colors for clean results
+- Max 1-3 colors for clean results (each additional color adds $1-3 to production)

-- Simple shapes and bold lines reproduce best
+- Simple shapes and bold lines reproduce best in thread

-What Actually Sells
+What Sells Consistently

 - Niche identifiers - "Dog Mom" with a paw icon, profession-specific designs, hobby markers